MihirR23/Aerospace_Digital_Twin/_tabs/about.md

 My ambition is to work at the forefront of aerospace engineering with industry leaders like Boeing, GE Aerospace, Rolls Royce or British Airways.
 But one company stands out above the rest: **Airbus**.

 Their ZEROe programme is to develop the world's first hydrogen-powered commercial aircraft represents exactly the kind of bold, sustainable innovation I want to be part of.
 Aviation accounts for 2-3% of global CO₂ emissions and Airbus is engineering the solution.
-That's the future I want to help build.
+That is the future I want to help build.

 One day, I hope to contribute to the future of sustainable aviation and perhaps even realise my dream of starting my own airline.